User Tools

 Yamaha R840 is part of Micro Component System MCR-840 and comes with either CD-Player (MCR640), DVD-Player (MCR840) or BluRay-Player (MCR940).
 The players are connected via RCA but need a proprietary “System Connector” cable.
 The remote control is different for MCR640.

-The system comes with Yamaha NS-BP300 speakers in black or white and sound good.
+The system comes with Yamaha NS-BP300 speakers in black or white which have a good sound.

-You can add Bluetooth capability via iPod-30pin dock or RCA
+It has a coax Subwoofer-out.
+You can add Bluetooth capability via iPod-30pin dock or RCA.

 Self-Diagnostic Mode: unplug device, turn balance completely to the left.
 Then press Pure-Direct button while plugging in the socket.
 Check error code in the service/schematics manual.